Kavanaugh's answers in question as confirmation vote looms

 Kavanaugh testimony

 Kavanaugh's friend Mark Judge wrote a book about his struggle with alcoholism.
-In it, Judge described a friend named Bart O'Kavanaugh who once drank so much that he vomited in a car and "passed out."
+In the book, Judge described a friend named Bart O'Kavanaugh who once drank so much that he vomited in a car and "passed out."
 Kavanaugh testified that he believes Judge "picked out names of friends" for the book but would not say if he was the person Judge was referencing.
 "You'd have to ask him," he said.

 Reporting and analysis

-Note: UPDATE: This story has been updated with additional information about DC's drinking laws at the time and Kavanaugh's related testimony.